Precision Medicine for Autoimmune Diabetes in Pivotal Phase 3

 The aim of the trial is to evaluate the safety of a booster (fourth/fifth) injection with Diamyd® and the effect on the immune system and the endogenous insulin production.
 DIAGNODE-B is an open-label investigator-initiated clinical trial enrolling Type 1 Diabetes patients who carry the genetically defined haplotype HLA DR3-DQ2 and are previously treated with intralymphatic injections of Diamyd®.
 The trial is planned to include approximately 6 patients who have either been treated with four injections in DIAGNODE-1, who will then receive a 5th intralymphatic injection of Diamyd®, or patients who participated in DIAGNODE-2, who will receive a 4th intralymphatic injection of Diamyd®, approximately 4 years after the last injection.
 The patients will be followed for 12 months after injection.
 The trial is conducted at the Clinical Research Unit at the University Hospital in Linköping.
 Sponsor of the trial is Linköping University with Professor Johnny Ludvigsson as Sponsor’s representative.

-A new facility for manufacturing of biological products is being set up in Umeå, the Capital of Västerbotten County in Sweden, for the manufacture of recombinant GAD65, the active pharmaceutical ingredient in the antigen-specific immunotherapy Diamyd®, currently in late-stage clinical development.
-The 20 000 square feet site, comprising of clean rooms, laboratory facilities, warehousing and office space, will facilitate full control, predictability and scalability of the manufacturing technology of the active ingredient.
-Diamyd Medical has chosen Cytiva’s configurable single-use bioprocess manufacturing platform FlexFactory for the process that is based on baculovirus-insect cell expression system.
-Small-scale experimental production of GAD65 is established at the manufacturing facility.
-Large-scale production is being set up with the aim of having the biomanufacturing facility operational during 2023.
-The property where the manufacturing is being established is owned by Diamyd Medical.
+A new facility for manufacturing of biological products is being set up in Umeå, the Capital of Västerbotten County in Sweden.
+The primary purpose is the manufacture of recombinant GAD65, the active pharmaceutical ingredient in the investigational medicine Diamyd®, an antigen-specific immuno therapy currently in late-stage clinical development.
+The long-term goal for the facility is to produce enough GAD65 to meet the market demand for Diamyd®, as well as to be a key player in the production of biological substances for other drug projects.
+The 24 000 square feet site, comprising of clean rooms, laboratory facilities, warehousing and office space, will facilitate full control, predictability and scalability of the manufacturing technology of the active pharmaceutical ingredient manufacturing technology.
+Diamyd Medical has chosen Cytiva’s configurable single-use bioprocess manufacturing platform FlexFactory for the process that is based on a baculovirus-insect cell expression system.
+Small-scale experimental production of GAD65 is established at the manufacturing facility and large-scale production is being set up with the aim of having the biomanufacturing facility operational during 2024.
+Additional biomanufacturing projects will be evaluated to make full use of the site, platform, analytical laboratory and competencies.

-*** The above is an excerpt from the report.
-To read the complete report, please visit https://www.diamyd.com, or see attached PDF ***
+*** To read the complete report, please see attached pdf, or visit www.diamyd.com ***